GMttL/SaveTheMarshmallow/README.md

-# SaveTheMarshmallow
+# Save the Marshmallow

-App that helps you help yourself avoid distractions and focus on what truly matters to you
+App that helps you help yourself avoid distractions and focus on what truly matters to you.